 DVA rehabilitation

-Find out how DVA rehabilitation can help you find medical providers and improve your social connections.
-If you’re able to work, it can also help you get job ready or stay in your job.
+Find out how DVA rehabilitation can help you to understand and learn to utilise the civilian health system and overcome barriers that may be impacting on your wellbeing.
+If you’re able to work, it can also help you to obtain or sustain suitable employment.

 On this page

-First we will assess your needs.
+First we will organise an assessment of your needs.
 If rehabilitation is suitable for you, we will then work with you to develop a plan that will help you reach your goals.

 - drug or alcohol rehabilitation.